 Hosier A. The role of research in creative writing (working title)

 A study of popular books on creative writing to explore the role of research in a creative context.
-Draft in progress as of spring 2019.
+Draft in progress as of fall 2019.